probmods/webppl-editor/README.md

 </html>
 ```

-The library provides these functions in the global namespace:
+`webppl-editor` installs these functions in the global namespace:

 - `wpEditor.setup()`: converts a DOM element into an editor
 - `wpEditor.makeResultContainer()`: used to insert custom output into the results section of the editor